ssentinull/hugo-portfolio/content/projects/chi-square-feature-selection.md

 ## Description.

-A Chi-Square feature selection module based on the research done by Wang, D., Liang, Y., Xu, D., Feng, X., & Guan, R. [[1]](#reference) written in NodeJs that processes scientific journal abstract data.
+This is a Chi-Square feature selection module based on the research done by Wang, D., Liang, Y., Xu, D., Feng, X., & Guan, R. [[1]](#reference) that processes scientific journal abstract data, written in NodeJs.
 This module will determine the most dependent set of words to a given set of journals.
 The more dependent a word is on a journal, the more representative that word is to the journal.
 This module uses a version of the Chi-Square equation from [[1]](#reference) to calculate the dependence of a word to a journal based on the following formula :

 ![]()